This site requires a more recent version of Adobe Flash Player to function properly.

 The American Eagle stores provide most value to the company, followed by the Internet & Catalog Business.

-Revenue per square foot & number of AEO stores higher than Aerie
+Revenue per square foot & number of American Eagle stores higher than Aerie

 How Does Trefis Modelling Work?